 13 And as I cast my eyes round about that perhaps I might discover my family also I beheld a river of water and it ran along and it was near the tree of which I was partaking the fruit

-14 And I looked to behold from whence it came and I saw the head thereof a little way off and at the head thereof I beheld your mother Sariah and Sam and Nephi and they stood as if they knew not whither they should go.
+14 And I looked to behold from whence it came and I saw the HEAD thereof a little way off and at the head thereof I beheld your mother Sariah and Sam and Nephi and they stood as if they knew not whither they should go.
 (1 Nephi 8:13-14)

 HEBREW – RO’SH

-In the Bible, “head” means the same thing:
+In the Bible, “head” means source: